bluluke/katas/README.md

 ## Javascript Function Descriptions:

 inArray: takes two arrays as arguments.
 Elements of the first array which are substrings of elements in the second array are returned in lexicographical order.
+Uses countInstances as util function to prevent duplication of first argument elements in return values.

 convertRomanNumeral: takes a Roman numeral as an argument and returns its value as a numeric decimal integer.